DigiBP/Team-Apples/README.md

 - To accomplish this, the scenario utilizes two HTTP make a request steps: fetch and lock, and complete in order to communicate with Camunda and make sure the correct business key is processed.
 - After composing the email, the scenario completes the HTTP request by sending the email to the client.
 - The client receives the email, which includes the URL to the Google form, allowing them to order the one-year license key.
+- The e-mail always refers to the Chatbot  in case the client has issues or questions he can get in touch with the Chatbot.

 ![TO-BE-PROCESS/MAKE-Screenshots/6.
 Sending e-mail with form ordering final license.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/6.%20Sending%20e-mail%20with%20form%20ordering%20final%20license.png)